Cataclysm Druid Endgame Build Guide

 Gear & Skills

-- The Ancestral variant trades Debilitating Roar for Trample and Pulverize for Shred in the interest of additional mobility while leveling.
+- The Ancestral variant trades Blood Howl for Trample and Pulverize for Shred in the interest of additional mobility while leveling.
 These changes are optional.

-- Airidah's Inexorable Will is essential for its roll of Ultimate Cooldown Reduction, but it's also crucial for pulling together groups of tough enemies and concentrating Cataclysm's strikes in a smaller area, allowing them to hit multiple targets at a time.
+- Airidah's Inexorable Will is a strong option early on for its roll of Ultimate Cooldown Reduction and to pull together groups of enemies, concentrating Cataclysm's strikes in a smaller area and allowing them to hit multiple targets at a time.
 Farm this item from Echo of Varshan.

 - In lieu of Shroud of False Death, Mad Wolf's Glee is a solid alternative for its high Maximum Life roll and Ranks to Cataclysm.
 Grab this Unique from Echo of Varshan.